Mellanox/libvma/README.txt

 Redirect socket statistics to a specific user defined file.
 VMA will dump each socket's statistics into a file when closing the socket.
 Example:  VMA_STATS_FILE=/tmp/stats

+VMA_STATS_SHMEM_DIR
+Set the directory path for vma to create the shared memory files for vma_stats.
+No files will be created when setting this value to empty string "".
+Default value is /tmp/

 VMA_STATS_FD_NUM
 Max number of sockets monitored by VMA statistic mechanism.